10 Best Adventures of 1968

 December 30, 2017

-Fifty years ago, as of 2018, the following 10 adventures — plucked from my Best Sixties (1964–1973) Adventure list — were first serialized or published in book form.
+Fifty years ago, as of 2018, the following 10 adventures — selected from my Best Sixties (1964–1973) Adventure list — were first serialized or published in book form.
 They’re my favorite adventures published that year.

 Please let me know if I’ve missed any 1968 adventures that you particularly admire.
 Enjoy!